tarantool/docker/README.md

 $ docker build -t company/appname:tag .
 ```

-Please pay attention to the format of `CMD`: unless it is specified in
+Please pay attention to the format of `CMD`.
+Unless it is specified in
-square brackets, the "wrapper" entry point that our Docker image
+square brackets, the `wrapper` entrypoint that our Docker image
 provides will not be called.
-It will lead to inability to configure
+In this case, you will not be able to configure
 your instance using environment variables.

 We recommend using an exact tag to build from,